AJ090401/IT-Home-Lab/README.md

 A collection of virtual IT labs I built to develop hands-on experience with Windows Server, Active Directory, DNS, networking, and system administration.
 A little bit of Linux will be involved

-**Click the readme.md file under each OS system folder for more information on what was done for each operating system!
+**Click the readme.md file under each OS system folder for more information on taks were completed on each operating system!

 ## Labs